erikrose/nose-progressive/README.rst

 1.1.1
   * Fix a bug that would cause the formatter to crash on many SyntaxErrors.
+    This also improves the heuristics for identifying the test frame when there's a SyntaxError: we can now find it as long as the error happens at a frame below that of the test.

 1.1
   * You can now set the editor nose-progressive uses separately from the